Eames Era Atomic Art w/ Gold Computer Chip & Integrated Circuits

 Unknown manufacturer.

-This a a Tie Bar made from a integrated circuit chip with gold leads encased in enamel with polished metal mount and bar.
+This a a Tie Bar made from a integrated circuit chip with ceramic package and gold leads encased in enamel with polished metal mount and bar.

 Unknown manufacturer.